geocfu/Reditus/README.md

 - **Versatile** — Can be used in any .NET project.
 - **Immutable** — Once a Result is created, it cannot be changed.
-- **Detailed on Failure** — A Result, when failed, contains a specific IError class.
+- **Detailed on Failure** — A Result, when failed, contains a specific Error class.
 - **Thread safe** — Results are immutable and by nature, safe to work with in multithreaded scenarios.
 - **Extensible** — Extend the Error class by introducing your very own Error classes.
 - **Fully tested** — The code has full coverage.